What is a General Contractor’s License?

 In this guide, we’ll break down the basics to give you an idea of what’s involved and what you can expect along the way.

-Keep in mind that different states have slightly different requirements for obtaining a general contractor license, so you’ll want to refer to your state’s guidelines before applying.
+Keep in mind that different states have slightly different requirements for obtaining a contractor license, so you’ll want to refer to your state’s guidelines before applying.
 For example, California has far stricter licensing rules than Texas, so don’t assume that being qualified to do contracting work in one state qualifies you to do the same work in another state.
+Each state usually has a regulatory board that handles all licensing.
+In some states, it can be referred to as professional and occupational regulation boards, or it can be referred to as contractor licensing boards.

 Registering Your Business

-To earn your general contractor license, you’ll have to prove that you know what you’re doing.
+To earn your contractor's license, you’ll have to prove that you know what you’re doing.
 Experience alone isn’t enough – in most states, you’ll also need to pass one or more exams.

 For general contractors, these exams will usually cover topics involving business and project management, finance, and business administration.
-You may also need to take an additional skills exam.
+You may also need to take additional skills exams based on the type of work you will be doing in that state.
+Some different types of exams you may need to take include, home improvement contracting, commercial building contracting, and residential building contracting.

-No matter what state license you’re applying for, you’re going to run into application and testing fees.
+No matter what state license you’re applying for, you’re going to run into contractor license application and testing fees.

 While the cost varies from state to state, you’re typically looking at a total of around $300.
 And that’s if you pass your licensing exam on the first try – if you fail the test and need to take it again, you may end up having to pay those fees a second time.